-- " all purple responses show how LGBTIQ+ employees responded (all purple bars add up to 100%) and all blue responses show how non-LGBTIQ+ employees responded (all blue bars add up to 100%). - " for example, in the below chart 9% of all LGBTIQ+ respondents strongly agreed they felt valued and respected, compared to 26% of all non-LGBTIQ+ respondents.
+- all purple responses show how LGBTIQ+ employees responded (all purple bars add up to 100%) and all blue responses show how non-LGBTIQ+ employees responded (all blue bars add up to 100%). - we can see that 9% of all LGBTIQ+ respondents strongly agreed they felt valued and respected, compared to 26% of all non-LGBTIQ+ respondents.